 Turning off the lights when you exit a room and taking faster showers can help you cut a bit off your utility bills each month.
 But if you want to see major impacts in the efficiency of your home, you’ll need to go beyond lifestyle changes and implement modern upgrades to your fixtures and appliances.

 Investing in technology that saves water and energy offers a trifecta of benefits.
 Not only will these upgrades provide long-term savings on your monthly bills, they may also increase the value of your property.
 Better yet, Mother Earth will thank you for lowering your carbon footprint.

 Not sure where to start?
-The HVAC and plumbing professionals at Finch Air Conditioning & Heating Inc are here to help with some suggestions on energy-efficient upgrades to make around your home.
+The HVAC and plumbing professionals at Finch Air Conditioning & Heating are here to help with some suggestions on energy-efficient upgrades to make around your home.
 Here’s how to make your home work for you.

 Switch to a Tankless Water Heater

 How often is your family using hot water?
-For a lot of households, the biggest demand for hot water is during the morning and evening for showers.
+For a lot of households, the largest demand for hot water is during the morning and evening for showers.
 However, if you have a traditional water heater, it’s using energy to keep that water hot all the time — even when you don’t need it.

 “The tank has to be heated and maintained so that when we do use hot water, it’s there, but the heat radiating from the tank ends up consuming a lot of energy,” said Jim Hughes, senior manager of education and training at Service Experts.

-Reduce this waste by moving to a tankless water heater.
+Cut back on this waste by moving to a tankless water heater.
 This energy-efficient upgrade allows steamy showers on demand, without continually keeping a tank warm.